lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-CONTENT-temp title='CoAP CONTENT Response'}

-The SCHC Rules for the Inner Compression include all fields that are already
+The SCHC Rules for the Inner Compression include all fields that are
-present in a regular CoAP message, what is important is the order of appearance and
+already present in a regular CoAP message, what is important is their
-inclusion of only those CoAP fields that go into the Plaintext, {{Fig-Inner-Rules}}.
+order and the definition of only those CoAP fields are
+into Plaintext,  {{Fig-Inner-Rules}}.

 ~~~~
  Rule ID 0